optskug/docs/README.md

         - Key at least not at the same location as the RAV4 Prime
         - Brute force efforts to find key location successful on both Euro and Japanese
         - openpilot working working with heavy hacked out [branch](https://github.com/nelsonjchen/openpilot/commits/yaris-gon/)
         - First Continental Radar + Camera setup going and thus first radar controlled ACC vehicle done with.
-This does not mean longitudinal is controled by openpilot though.
+This does not mean longitudinal is controlled by openpilot though.
         - Not sold in the USA, but is in Australia, Japan, and Europe

   - Wave HSM?